Roy E. Wright

 Senior Director of Media

-Susan joined IBHS in 2017 as director of public affairs.
+Susan joined IBHS in 2017.
 She is a high-energy communications leader with deep expertise in media relations, as well as marketing and internal communications.
 Susan manages IBHS media relations and works on social media and other projects aimed at both public and internal audiences.